kgdunn/pid-book/least-squares-modelling/investigating-an-existing-linear-model.rst

 	:scale: 70
 	:alt: fake width

-The group of outliers were due to 10 observations a certain class of vehicle (Cadillac convertibles) that distorted the model.
+The group of outliers were due to 10 observations of a certain class of vehicle (Cadillac convertibles) that distorted the model.
 We removed these observations, which now limits our model to be useful only for other vehicle types, but we gain a smaller standard error and a tighter confidence interval.
 These residuals are still very non-normal though.

 .. math::